klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/block.md

 **Return Value**

-`Object` - A block object with consensus information (a proposer and a list of committee members), or `null` when no block was found:
+`Object` - A block object with consensus information (a proposer and a list of committee members), or `error` when no block was found:

 | Name | Type | Description |
 | --- | --- | ---|